 Plan your business start-up

 Good planning and a strong focus on your market will give you a good chance of successfully developing your idea into a business in the future.
 To maximise the chances of your new business being a success, ask yourself the following questions: Where are you?
 Where do you want to get to?
 What will it cost?
+Why have you chosen this particular idea?

 How will you get there?